Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/4-Encryption-slides.md

 ## Asymmetric Encryption

 - Assumes the sender does not know the recipient's secret "key" 🎉😎
-- Sender only knows a special identifier of this secret
+- Sender only knows a special identifier of this secret<!-- .element: class="fragment" data-fragment-index="0" -->
-- Messages encrypted with the special identifier can only be decrypted with knowledge of the secret.
+- Messages encrypted with the special identifier can only be decrypted with knowledge of the secret.<!-- .element: class="fragment" data-fragment-index="1" -->
-- Knowledge of this identifier does not imply knowledge of the secret, and thus cannot be used to decrypt messages encrypted with it.
+- Knowledge of this identifier does not imply knowledge of the secret, and thus cannot be used to decrypt messages encrypted with it.<!-- .element: class="fragment" data-fragment-index="2" -->
-- For this reason, the identifier may be shared publicly and is known as the _public key_.
+- For this reason, the identifier may be shared publicly and is known as the "public key".<!-- .element: class="fragment" data-fragment-index="3" -->

 ---